PVoLan/wooden-architecture/architecture.md

 `ResponseData SendRequest(RequestParams params)`

-Every such a method maps exacltly one request of the API you use.
+Every such a method maps exactly one request of the API you use.
 If you use an HTTP API, these methods are the only you need.
 If you use an API with permanent connection, like direct sockets, WebSockets or similar, you'll also probably need a methods like `connect()` and `disconnect()`, plus an event generator for incoming requests.

 I do not recommend put all of the APIs you use into one component.
 You may have as many network components as you need.
 Typically, I group public methods into component based on their applicability, maximum 3-5 methods per component: one component will contain all the methods working with user login, another - all the methods processing shop catalog, third - everything about the order processing.
 But this is not a strict rule, so you may group methods in your component at you choice: as far as most of the API calls are independent from each other, grouping doesn't matter a lot.
 If you use multiple backends for your needs (for example, your own backend + Facebook API), you may also consider that for grouping.